karlstolley/stolley.dev/resume/index.md

           </li>
           <li>
-            Designed, installed, and maintained a 20-workstation instructional computer lab and backing server in collaboration with university librarians
+            Designed, installed, and maintained a 20-workstation instructional computer lab and backing server in collaboration with university librarians (triple-booted into Windows, macOS, and Ubuntu Linux)
           </li>
           <li>
             Administered and maintained departmental Linux servers for internal information-sharing